Neuro-Dynamics/Voxidian/README.md

 AI Transcript — Obsidian Plugin (MVP)

-Record audio, transcribe via Groq Whisper, optionally postprocess with OpenAI, and insert the result at the cursor.
+Record audio, transcribe via Groq Whisper, optionally postprocess with OpenAI or Gemini, and insert the result at the cursor.

 Features
 - Ribbon mic button + command (`Mod+Shift+M`) to start.